belzecue/BimDav_godot-rollback-netcode/README.md

 - `_network_spawn_preprocess(data: Dictionary) -> Dictionary`: Pre-processes
   the data passed to `SyncManager.spawn()` before it gets passed to `_network_spawn()`.
 The modified data returned by this method is what will get saved in state.
-This allows nodes to developer-friendly data in `SyncManager.spawn()` and this method can convert it into data that is better to be stored in state.
+This allows passing developer-friendly data to `SyncManager.spawn()` and this method can convert it into data that is safe to store in state.

+  For example, you may pass a `Node` object into `SyncManager.spawn()` and this method could convert it into a `String` representing the node path.
+  This is important because storing a `Node` in state can cause weird problems, because it could continue to change (or even get deleted!) by the time that state needs to be loaded again.

-- `_network_spawn(data: Dictionary) -> void`: Called when a scene is spawned by `SyncManager.spawn()` or in rollback when this node needs to be respawned (ex. when we rollback to a tick before this node was despawned).
+- `_network_spawn(data: Dictionary) -> void`: Called when a scene is spawned by `SyncManager.spawn()` or in rollback when this node needs to be re-spawned (ex. when we rollback to a tick before this node was de-spawned).

-- `_network_despawn() -> void`: Called when a node is despawned by `SyncManager.despawn()` or in rollback when this node needs to be despawned (ex. when we rollback to a tick before this node was spawned).
+- `_network_despawn() -> void`: Called when a node is de-spawned by `SyncManager.despawn()` or in rollback when this node needs to be de-spawned (ex. when we rollback to a tick before this node was spawned).

 ### Project settings ###